“Congratulations Terri”? “Is that what you want it to say? Is that Terri with an “i” or a “y”?”

 I recently made this Italian (Genoise) chocolate sponge cake for my husband’s birthday and paired it with a quick chocolate mousse and a quick stabilized whipped cream icing, then I added loads of berries (blackberries, raspberries, strawberries and blueberries).
 It was AMAZING!
 So, if you are looking for birthday cake recipes for adults or homemade birthday cake ideas, this is the one.
 My family went crazy for it!

 Reflecting back, buying myself cakes probably wasn’t the best reward strategy for someone who just quit smoking and was worried about gaining weight.
 So, when I did start to gain weight, which is typical for someone who quits smoking, I had to reign in the celebratory cake purchases.
 Then down the road, once the weight was under control and I started making my own cakes, I never went back to buying them.
 You just can’t beat a homemade cake.
-And this Chocolate Italian Sponge cake is one of the best homemade cakes you will ever eat!
+And this Chocolate Genoise Sponge cake is one of the best homemade cakes you will ever eat!

 If you are looking for other homemade birthday cake ideas, then check out my Root Beer Float Cake: